-PILPG’s Managing Board is composed of President Paul Williams and Managing Directors Michael Scharf and James Hooper.
+PILPG’s Managing Board is composed of President Paul Williams and Managing Director Michael Scharf.

 Paul R. Williams is President and founder of PILPG.
 In 2005, Dr. Williams, as Executive Director of PILPG, was nominated for the Nobel Peace Prize by several of his pro bono government clients.